Dave Smith (engineer): MIDI

 In 1981 Smith set out to create a standard protocol for communication between electronic musical instruments from different manufacturers worldwide.
 Dave Smith and Chet Wood presented a paper outlining the idea of a Universal Synthesizer Interface (USI) to the Audio Engineering Society (AES) in 1981, after meetings with Tom Oberheim and Roland founder Ikutaro Kakehashi.
 After some enhancements and revisions, the new standard was introduced as "Musical Instrument Digital Interface" (MIDI) at the Winter NAMM Show in 1983, when a Sequential Circuits Prophet-600 was successfully connected to a Roland Jupiter-6.
 In 1987 he was named a Fellow of the AES for his continuing work in the area of music synthesis.

 In 2005, Smith was inducted into the Mix Foundation TECnology (Technical Excellence and Creativity) Hall of Fame for the MIDI specification.
 In 2013, he and the Japanese businessman Ikutaro Kakehashi, the president of Roland Corporation, received a Technical Grammy Award for their contributions to the development of MIDI.
-In 2022, the Guardian wrote that MIDI remained as important to music as USB was to computing, and represented "a crucial value system of cooperation and mutual benefit, one all but thrown out by today’s major tech companies in favour of captive markets".
+In 2022, the Guardian wrote that MIDI remained as important to music as USB was to computing, and represented "a crucial value system of cooperation and mutual benefit, one all but thrown out by today's major tech companies in favour of captive markets".
 As of 2022, Smith's original MIDI design was still in use.

 Yamaha, Korg and Seer

 After Sequential, Smith was President of DSD, Inc, a Research and Development Division of Yamaha, where he worked on physical modeling synthesis and software synthesizer concepts.
 In May 1989 he started the Korg R&D group in California, which went on to produce the innovative and commercially successful Wavestation synthesizer and other technology.

-Smith went on to serve as president at Seer Systems and developed the world's first software based synthesizer running on a PC.
+Smith became president at Seer Systems and developed the world's first software-based synthesizer running on a PC.
 This synth, commissioned by Intel, was demonstrated by Andy Grove in a Comdex keynote speech in 1994.
 The second generation of this software synthesizer sold over 10 million copies, as a result of being licensed to Creative Labs in 1996; it was responsible for 32 of the 64 voices in Creative Labs' AWE 64 line of soundcards.

 The third generation of Smith's software synthesizer, renamed Reality, was released in 1997.
 Smith was both the lead engineer on Reality, and wrote all the low-level optimized floating point synthesis code.
 Reality was the recipient of a 1998 Editors' Choice Award, and earned Electronic Musician Magazines highest possible rating.